kaibrockelt/compressPDFs/README.md

 # compressPDFs
 A batch processor for squashing the file sizes of all PDFs in a given folder.
 Doesn't touch originals, outputs in subfolders.

+No need to send your files to a server on the internet.
+Keep your sensitive data private!
+This tool works local.

 ## Setup
 ### 1 Get ghostScript
 Make sure you have ghostscript on your machine